RISK MANAGEMENT - 2022/3

 C - Cognitive/analytical

 The learning and teaching strategy is designed to allow a student to come to grips with what is essentially a subject of mixed theory and practice and in so doing develop a mixture of academic and industry knowledge, numerical problem solving skills and enhance analytical and decision taking powers.
 This is in line with the programme’s learning and teaching strategy which develops academic and practitioner skills.

 The learning and teaching methods include:

-- Eleven weekly two-hour lecture incorporating interactive class-room participation for better understanding.
+- Ten weekly two-hour lecture incorporating interactive class-room participation for better understanding.

-- Eleven weekly one hour tutorials for solving problems to understand key concepts covered in lectures.
+- Ten weekly one-hour recorded tutorials to understand key concepts covered in lectures.
 Tutorials include worked examples which are an integral part of the module.
 Due to the quantitative nature of the module it is important that participants regularly solve set problems and consult available solution sets.
-Tutors will provide the necessary support during these sessions for deeper understanding of key issues.

 - SurreyLearn discussion forums to address any issues related to the content, learning and teaching environment, and delivery of the module and/or specific topics.

 - Utilizing SurreyLearn as the main pool of resources including lecture handouts, seminar problems, mock exercises, and discussions.
 Using SurreyLearn as the main means of communication establishes resource efficiency, communicational effectiveness and visibility for all students.